wheatgreaser/wheatgreaser.github.io/compily.md

 ```
 then set will be of the TokenType Set, isGooningTime of the type variable and will have the string as "isGooningTime" and "=" will have the type Equals and then "true" will have the TokenType as boolean and the string will be "true".

-the rest of the program is just boring old splitting the string into several and seperate words and classify them into seopoerate types typa thing.
+the rest of the program is just boring old splitting the string into several and seperate words and classify them into seperate types typa thing.